susannaliu0705/cbb752-zimmerone-projects/discussion.md

 Debate III - Cancer incidence

 #### Reading Assignment

+* Variation in cancer risk among tissues can be explained by the number of stem cell divisions [[Link]](http://files.gersteinlab.org/public-docs/2021/03.14/disc6_78.full.pdf)
+* Stem cell divisions, somatic mutations, cancer etiology, and cancer prevention [[Link]](http://files.gersteinlab.org/public-docs/2021/03.14/disc6_1330.full.pdf)

+The following two are short comments on the above paper.
+You should read these comments as well.

 * Debate reignites over the contributions of ‘bad luck’ mutations to cancer [[Link]](http://www.sciencemag.org/news/2017/03/debate-reignites-over-contributions-bad-luck-mutations-cancer)
 * The simple math that explains why you may (or may not) get cancer [[Link]](http://www.sciencemag.org/news/2015/01/simple-math-explains-why-you-may-or-may-not-get-cancer)